nvidia-holoscan/holoscan-sdk/docs/sdk_installation.md

       ```

 :::{attention}
-**Torch and ONNXRuntime backends require manual installation.** Add `--install-suggests` flag to install transitive dependencies, then see the support matrix below for installation links.
+**Torch and ONNX Runtime backends require manual installation.** Add `--install-suggests` flag to install transitive dependencies, then see the support matrix below for installation links.
 :::

 #### Troubleshooting